 SALT LAKE CITY – Mexican President Vicente Fox said Wednesday that immigration is the most pressing challenge to the relationship between his country and the United States, but it also is their greatest opportunity.

-Building a wall on the border is not the answer to illegal immigration into the United States, he said on his second day of a four-day visit to the western U.S.
+Building a wall on the border is not the answer to illegal immigration into the United States, he said on his second day of a four-day visit to the western U.S. He said his country believes it will take more than enforcement to solve the challenges posed by illegal immigration.

 "One cannot underestimate the importance of this moment and how complex this issue is for our two nations," Fox told a special session of the Utah Legislature.
 "Since the beginning of my administration, the government of Mexico has promoted the establishment of a new system that regulates the movement of people across our border in a manner which is legal, safe and orderly."